stockx/PinchToZoomImageView/README.md

 Description
 --------------

 `PinchToZoomImageView` is a drop-in replacement for `UIImageView` that supports pinching, panning, and rotating.
 Use cases include any occurences of an image that is zoomable.
+This was inspired by [InstaZoom](https://github.com/paulemmanuel-garcia/InstaZoom) and [ZoomRotatePanImageView](https://github.com/bennythemink/ZoomRotatePanImageView).

 ![pinch-to-zoom-image-view](https://cloud.githubusercontent.com/assets/879038/25967266/8f865b50-365b-11e7-8eca-119dda482e36.gif)